Animal welfare on NI farms

 Animal welfare is extremely important on dairy farms in Northern Ireland.
 Dairy farmers must ensure cows maintain a good level of health, happiness and wellbeing so that they can function at their best.
 A good standard of animal welfare can have a number of positive outcomes including: an increased milk production, increased consumer confidence in dairy products, and the prevention of disease in both humans and animals.

 Dairy farmers in Northern Ireland must comply with legislation covering animal health and welfare, and must be aware of current and emerging welfare issues.
-Dairy farmers must comply, for example, with The Welfare of Farmed Animals (NI) regulations 2000 which state the minimum standards for keeping farm animals.
+Dairy farmers must comply, for example, with 2013 Code of Practice issued under the Welfare of Animals Act (Northern Ireland) 2011.

-In addition, a number of farmers’ organisations and milk producers in Northern Ireland have jointly agreed to adopt The Northern Ireland Animal Welfare and Quality Assurance Code of Practice.
-The Code of practice sets out the standards expected of farmers in Northern Ireland, and covers issues such as Stockmanship, Milking, Nutrition, Housing, Animal Health, Transport and the Five Freedoms.
+The Code of Practice sets out the standards expected of farmers in Northern Ireland, and covers issues such as Stockmanship, Milking, Nutrition, Housing, Animal Health, Transport and the Five Freedoms.